Numerical study of the sharp stratification limit towards bilayer models: The sharp stratification limit

 for some $T > 0$.
 Note that our numerical strategy defines (the approximations of) $\zeta$ and $\eta_*$ as piecewise constant in time and continuous in space functions, so that we can compute $\mathrm{Err}$ using \eqref{eqn:error:bc} numerically.
 In Figure \ref{fig:erreur_bc}, we plot the logarithm of Err versus the logarithm of $\delta$ for $\delta$ between $10^{-2}$ and $6.10^{-3}$.
 Apart from $\delta$, the other parameters are the same as for Figure \ref{fig:strat_to_bc:1e2}.
-We observe a clear decrease of the error, consistent with convergence.
-However, the points are not well aligned and the measured rate (roughly $\delta^{0.56}$) does not allow us to conclusively confirm the theoretical rate of $\delta^{0.5}|\log \delta|$ from Proposition \ref{prop:cvce}.\\
+We observe a clear decrease of the error, \nouveau{at a faster rate than the theoretical upper bound from Proposition \ref{prop:cvce}.
+However, independently of the (high enough) number of modes and time and space resolutions, the points are not well aligned so that the measured rate (roughly $\delta^{0.59}$) should be only be interpreted as an indicative value.
+Moreover, the apparent discrepancy between the measured rate ($\delta^{0.59}$) and the theoretical upper bound from Proposition \ref{prop:cvce} ($\delta^{0.5} |\log \delta |$) may reflect either that the initial data \eqref{eqn:eta_in} does not realize the optimal convergence rate, or that the upper bound from Proposition \ref{prop:cvce} is not optimal.}\\

-Let us now give some numerical results on the modes from the Sturm-Liouville problem \eqref{eqn:SL}.
+\nv{We} now give some numerical results on the modes from the Sturm-Liouville problem \eqref{eqn:SL}.
 The speeds $c_1,c_2,c_3$ associated to the first three modes are computed in Figure \ref{fig:c}, for $\delta$ between $10^{-3}$ and $10^{-4}$.
 We observe that $c_1$ is independent of $\delta$, in accordance with \cite[Proposition 6]{Desjardins2019}.
 It appears that $c_n$ decays as $\sqrt{\delta}$ for $n \geq 2$.

 \FloatBarrier